SFR1981/Polymorphism-composition-homework/polymorphism_composition_quiz.md

 1. What does the ___word___ 'polymorphism' mean?

+Of many forms

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.

+Where an object can be said to be of more than one type.
+E.g A room in a hotel might be of type 'bedroom' as well as of type 'chargeable'

 3. What can we use to implement polymorphism in Java?

+inheritance - a class inheriting an abstract class and implementing one or more interfaces would have more than one type , or could be said to that it 'IS A' of whatever type the interfaces or abstract class are.

-4. How many 'forms' can an object take when using polymorphism?
+4. How many 'forms' can an object take when using polymorphism? this would be the number of the interfaces/abstract class it inherited type from

-5. Give an example of when you could use polymorphism.
+5. Give an example of when you could use polymorphism. modelling an animal say, a deer.
+Which inherits from a class "woodland animal" but implements an interface "herbivore" we might require both types to be used in our model